Key takeaways

 Financial planning and pricing strategy

 An OEM agreement directly impacts your cost of goods, profit margin, and long-term pricing flexibility.
+Watch out for:

 - Hidden tooling or setup fees